pvcraven/2019_spring_web_dev/source/final/knouse/index.rst

 Optimization 6
 ~~~~~~~~~~~~~~
-The sixth optimization is to only run GPU accelerated animations.
+The sixth optimization is to only run GPU(Graphics Processing Unit) accelerated animations.
 The best way to
 run fast optimizations, is to run them on the GPU.
 The GPU knows how to do
 different animations quickly, but it can't update the page layout.
 AMP only
 allows animating and transitioning with transforms and opacity so that the page